Introduction / History

 Fortune telling and gambling are extremely popular in the daily lives of indigenous Arubans.
 Many rituals govern the 'proper' practice of these vices.

 Christianity is practiced in Aruba along with many other religions including Islam, Buddhism, Hinduism, Judaism, and traditional religions.

 Like any nation, Aruba needs clear, accurate, and consistent presentation of the Bible for evangelism and instruction.
-Combating the depth and concentration of ritualism and superstition in the local culture will be an on-going struggle for any group seeking the spread God's good news.
+Combating the depth and concentration of ritualism and folk beliefs in the local culture will be an on-going struggle for any group seeking the spread God's good news.